chewbecky/plugin-directory/README.md

 - [Elevation Shadows](https://github.com/YitingLiu/Elevation-Shadows), by Yiting Liu: A Sketch Plugin to apply consistent Elevation Shadows
 - [Origami Export](https://github.com/goozie001/semaphorepasteboard), by Facebook, Inc.: Copy/Paste from Sketch into Origami Studio.
 - [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.
-- [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
 - [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
 - [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [Swap It](https://github.com/shantsis/swap-it-sketch), by Shaina Hantsis: A sketch plugin to replace symbols across multiple artboards easily from libraries or a local document.
-- [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
-This Plugin requires Sketch 3.8.
 - [SymbolNameSync](https://github.com/griffin-stewie/symbolnamesync), by griffin-stewie: This plugin gives you syncing names between Symbol masters and its instances.
 - [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.
 - [Gallery](https://material.io/resources/gallery), by Google LLC: Quickly upload and sync Sketch artboards to Gallery collections.